gvwilson/sdxpy/src/reflect/index.md

 2.  declares the parameters of that method to be `*args*` and `**kwargs` so that it can be called with any number of regular or keyword arguments;

-3.  stores those arguments so we can see how the replaced function was called;
+3.  stores those [%i "argument" %]arguments[%/i%]
+    so we can see how the replaced function was called;
     and

 4.  returns either a fixed value or a value produced by a user-defined function.